 For me, the word proposal usually calls to mind visions of rose petals, dramatic declarations, tears, and this Celine Dion song.
-Things that are all, in a word, cheesy.
-But of course, every future bride (including me) swears that her proposal will be different—special and perfect and definitely not cringe-inducing.
+Things that are all, in a word: cheesy.
+But of course, every future bride (including me) swears that their proposal will be different—special and perfect and definitely not cringe-inducing.

 "The whole reason I started this company nine years ago is my belief that a good proposal is about thoughtfulness and making it about your relationship," Vaughn says.
 "Rose petals are great, and they’re a little touch that you can throw in, but I always recommend really thinking through personalized elements that make the proposal unique to you as a couple."

 We get wanting to "blow them away," but you also have to think reasonably—lest your proposal itself blow away.
 "We had one beach proposal where he really wanted balloons, messages in bottles, and a lot of rose petals," remembers Vaughn.
 "Rose petals and the beach, in theory, are amazing, but in practice, they can be disastrous because of the breeze—especially when people want a shape."

 Instead of agreeing to the initial idea of a heart-shaped petal arrangement and handing the fiancée-to-be a huge bundle of balloons on strings, Vaughn suggested repurposing those elements in a more practical way.
 "I was picturing her being knocked down by all these balloons," says the Southern California native who's seen many a windy beach proposal in her day.
 "And will she have to then hold them for the rest of the proposal?
 We didn't want that."
 For their sandy setup, The Yes Girls pitched a white tent and secured the rose petals to winding greenery around the four poles.
 Then they reversed the standard of balloons floating in the air by hanging them in clusters from the ceiling.